 The Center for Student Success aims to foster meaningful collaboration between college faculty, student support services, and academic administrators across New Jersey’s 19 community colleges in all areas relative to student success.
 In addition, the Center recognizes the key role students play in their own success, so we also look to engage them in our efforts.

-The New Jersey Council of County Colleges continues to mobilize the college community towards student success through its Big Ideas Project.
+The New Jersey Council of County Colleges continues to mobilize the college community towards student success through its Strategic Goals for Student Success.
 To help support these key priorities, the Center for Student Success works with various community college affinity groups across the sector to help plan, promote and execute an evidence-based game plan.
 Here’s an inside look at our efforts to date: